ActiveDataBio/PathwayViewer/README.md

 This is a matrix of protein expression values with sample ids in the first row and gene ids in the first column.
 We use this to color our heat map on a gradient scale from red to blue.

 ####metadata.tsv
-This file is a tab dilimited table with meta information about samples with sample ids in the first column and meta info ids in the first row.
+This file is a tab delimited table with meta information about samples with sample ids in the first column and meta info ids in the first row.

 ####dendro_row.json
 This file is a hierarchical structure of the genes in a json format.
 This is used for a dendrogram in the heat map view and here to find the groups of proteins.